ral-facilities/daaas-shawl/MANUAL.md

 ##### Step 7: Open in file browser

 You can optionally browse your files by clicking the "Open file browser" button.
 This opens a graphical file browser in the local run directory.

+#### Other stuff you can do

+##### See job logs as it is running

+When a job is running, you can watch the output by clicking **Open remote shell** and then running a command such as `tail`:

+    tail -f youroutputfile.log

+SLURM won't log the program output to a file by default.
+You will have to configure that in the job file, for example:

+    #SBATCH -o dppc.log
+    #SBATCH -e dppc.err

+##### Cancel a running job

+You can cancel a job by clicking **Open remote shell**, and running:

+    scancel <jobid>

+You can get the job ID from the watch squeue window.

+##### Open a terminal in the local run directory

+To open a terminal in the local run directory, click **Open file browser**, then right click in the application between the files (i.e. the space between the file icons), then select **Open Terminal Here**

 #### Support and feedback